-KNC Beauty's lip scrub comes with an applicator, so you can effectively and gently buff off dead skin and prep your lips for lipstick (if you wanted).
+KNC Beauty's lip scrub comes with an applicator, so you can effectively and gently buff off dead skin and prep your lips for lipstick.
 It has ingredients like sunflower oil, shea butter, and moringa oil.

 You get both a scrub and a mask with this product.
 You can use the nontoxic formula to gently exfoliate the lips by massaging it in and removing any residue with a cloth.
 If you want to use it as a mask, leave it on for three to five minutes.

-This lip scrub has buffing ingredients like natural sugar crystals and hemp stem exfoliators.
-It also contains jojoba and olive oils for antioxidant protection, plus sage extract and peppermint oil for a nice, refreshing flavor.
+This lip scrub has buffing ingredients like natural sugar crystals and hemp-stem exfoliators.
+It also contains jojoba and olive oil for antioxidant protection and sage extract and peppermint oil for a nice, refreshing flavor.

 With a minty flavor, this lip exfoliant will feel so refreshing and give you that tingly feeling.
 It has sugar granules to buff away dead skin and conditioning ingredients like maracuja, shea butter, vitamin E, sunflower-seed oil, and carnauba wax.